cernodile/reEgg/README.md

 You will need a VPN app on your phone that can overwrite DNS records (such as AdAway), redirect www.auxbrain.com to the server that's hosting the emulator.

 ## Configuration
-You might want to check out `data/` directory and check for any epoch values.
+You might want to check out headers of source files for any server epochs.
 I am using 05/05/2024 as the default epoch for scheduling contracts for example.

 ## Roadmap
 - [ ] First contact